scikit-hep/awkward/docs-sphinx/ak.layout.UnionArray.rst

 but an appropriate index may be generated with `sparse_index <#ak.layout.UnionArray.sparse_index>`_.

-Below is a simplified implementation of a RecordArray class in pure Python that exhaustively checks validity in its constructor (see :doc:`_auto/ak.is_valid`) and can generate random valid arrays.
+Below is a simplified implementation of a UnionArray class in pure Python that exhaustively checks validity in its constructor (see :doc:`_auto/ak.is_valid`) and can generate random valid arrays.
 The ``random_number()`` function returns a random float and the